-Eligible employers declare their ERC eligible wages and apply for related tax credits on their federal payroll tax returns (Form 94).
+Eligible employers are responsible for declaring their ERC eligible wages and applying for related tax credits on their federal payroll tax returns (Form 94).
 This means that the information cannot be used to support a legal argument in a court case.
 An employer that receives a tax credit for qualified wages, including the attributable expenses of the qualified health plan, does not include the credit in gross income for federal income tax purposes.
 Neither the part of the credit that reduces employment taxes applicable to the employer nor the refundable part of the credit are included in the employer's gross income.

-The client employer is responsible for avoiding a “double benefit” with respect to the employee retention credit and the credit under section 45S of the Internal Revenue Code.
-The client employer cannot use the wages that were used to claim the employee retention credit and declared by the third-party payer on behalf of the client employer to request the $45 credit on their income tax return.
-Any eligible employer can choose not to apply the employee retention credit for any calendar quarter by not requesting the credit on the employer's payroll tax return.
+The client employer is responsible for avoiding a “double benefit” with respect to the Employee Retention Credit (ERC) and the credit under section 45S of the Internal Revenue Code.
+The client employer cannot use the wages that were used to claim the ERC and declared by the third-party payer on behalf of the client employer to request the $45 credit on their income tax return.
+Any eligible employer can choose not to apply the ERC for any calendar quarter by not requesting the credit on the employer's payroll tax return.
 The ERC is not a tax; it's a refundable tax credit for the salaries of eligible employees.

 Small employers receive greater benefits under the ERC regime.
 Specifically, for as long as they are an eligible employer, they can include wages paid to all employees.
 Large employers can only include salaries paid to employees for not providing services.
 Technically, yes, but you only pay salaries that meet the requirements while the terms of office are in effect and have a more than nominal impact on the company.

 Instead, the employer must reduce wage deductions on their income tax return for the tax year in which they are an eligible employer for the purposes of the ERC.
-The employee retention credit is a fully refundable tax credit that eligible employers request to cover certain payroll taxes.
+The ERC is a fully refundable tax credit that eligible employers request to cover certain payroll taxes.
 It's not a loan and doesn't have to be repaid.
 For most taxpayers, the refundable credit exceeds the payroll taxes paid in a credit-generating period.
-While an employer cannot include salaries financed by a PPP loan in the ERC calculation, PPP funds only apply to eight to ten weeks of wage expenses.
+While an employer cannot include salaries financed by a Paycheck Protection Program (PPP) loan in the ERC calculation, PPP funds only apply to eight to ten weeks of wage expenses.

 ERC eligibility periods are longer.
 PPP loans can also finance non-wage expenses.
 No, but, if possible, allocate the maximum allowable non-wage costs to the waiver of the PPP.
-It is likely that the fund's sister holding companies can be treated as separate operations or businesses when considering the status of an eligible employer, since the Fund owned by the holding companies is not an active operation or business (rather a passive investment vehicle).The ERC expense denial uses § 280C, which covers refunds of tax credits and their relationship to expenses.
+It is likely that sister holding companies can be treated as separate operations or businesses when considering an eligible employer status, since the Fund owned by these holding companies is not an active operation or business (rather a passive investment vehicle).The ERC expense denial uses § 280C, which covers refunds of tax credits and their relationship to expenses.
 The ERC is recorded as a cash debit or accounts receivable and as a credit to income from contributions or grants, according to this schedule.